AymanOHM/croudfund/README.md

 ```

 ### Notes
-- Slugs auto-generate from titles; `backfill_slugs` command fills blanks.
-- Replies limited to one level for simplicity.
+* Replies limited to one level for simplicity.
-- SECRET_KEY hardcoded for local use only.
+* SECRET_KEY hardcoded for local/dev only – replace in production.
+* To use PostgreSQL in dev, set `DATABASE_URL` before running migrations.
+* Seeder is idempotent-ish: re-running adds only missing counts; pass `--flush-existing` to reset domain data.

 ### Next Ideas
 Project updates, reward tiers, API, caching, editing/deleting comments.